 How Many Legs Do Ticks Have?

 Ticks have eight legs, but do all ticks have eight legs?
 No, all ticks do not have eight legs.
-Larval ticks, which are poppy seed size, have six legs, whereas the tick nymphs and adults have eight legs.
+Larval ticks, which are poppy seed size (ticks are high up on the list of tiny black bugs that look like poppy seeds), have six legs, whereas the tick nymphs and adults have eight legs.

 Tick vs Bed Bug Pictures: Bed Bugs vs Ticks Side by Side

 More pictures of ticks vs bed bugs side by side.

 For a complete list of bugs that look similar to bed bugs, check out our article!

 10 Major Differences Between a Bed Bug and a Tick

 - Bed bugs do not latch onto your skin the way ticks do.
 Ticks will find a crevice behind an ear, an armpit, or groin area and attach themselves to your skin.
 In contrast, a bed bug will hide in cracks and crevices NEAR you (not ON you), so they can feed and then retreat.